 Please consult an FSA provider for further details.

 For more information about Flexible Spending Accounts (FSA), please visit:

 Is Your LASIK Fee Tax Deductible?

-Depending on your filing status, the cost of your LASIK may be a deductible expense from your taxes.
+Depending on your filing status, the cost of your LASIK there is a small possibility that LASIK (or another vision correction surgery) might be a tax deductible expense reducing the amount of your taxes.
 You might also be able to fund fully or partially fund the cost of LASIK with a tax refund.
-You should check with a certified tax prepare to see if you may qualify.
+Always check with a reputable certified tax preparer to see if you may qualify.

 LASIK Price and Cost Summary

 When it comes to the cost of LASIK, knowing what is included and what may be charged extra are important considerations.
 This can be especially true with any discount LASIK ads.

 In our opinion, since all-laser LASIK (using the IntraLase or Zeimer femtosecond laser) and Custom LASIK and PRK technologies can generally improve the outcome of your LASIK procedure, you may not want to make the cost of the use of these technologies an issue if your LASIK surgeon recommends their use.